Nai Wai

 Nai Wai (泥圍) aka.
 Wong Kong Wai (黃崗圍) is a walled village in Lam Tei, Tuen Mun District, Hong Kong.

-Administration
+Recognised status

-Nai Wai is a recognized village under the New Territories Small House Policy.
+Nai Wai is a recognised village under the New Territories Small House Policy.
 It is one of the 36 villages represented within the Tuen Mun Rural Committee.
 For electoral purposes, Nai Wai is part of the Tuen Mun Rural constituency, which is currently represented by Kenneth Cheung Kam-hung.

 History

 Nai Wai was established by the To (陶) Clan.

 Several villages of the Lam Tei area were established by the To (陶) Clan.
 Originally from Poyang, Jiangxi (other sources mention Watlam in Guangxi), the To Clan moved to Ngau Tam Mei and then to Tuen Mun Tai Tsuen.
 Following the increase of the clan population, the village dispersed and developed into five villages in the Lam Tei area: Nai Wai, Tsing Chuen Wai, Tuen Tsz Wai, Lam Tei Tsuen and Tuen Mun San Tsuen, which were all fortified.

 According to different sources, Nai Wai may have been established around 1368-1398 or during the reign of Qianlong Emperor (1735-1796).

 Nai Wai appears on the "Map of the San-On District", published in 1866 by Simeone Volonteri.